frannyfx/visor/README.md

 # Visor
 A game capture system, along with a social media platform dedicated to sharing videogame clips.

-## Installing
-You can download the latest version of Visor from https://visor.gg/notyetourdomain.

 ## Building
 ### VCPKG
 Install the following packages: